GWSoftwareTools/VertexCover/README.md

 ---

-* This method uses way **less space** than any solution with a matrix (unless the graph contains near the maximum amount of edges, which doesn't tend to happen on big graphs where it starts to matter).
+* This method uses **less space** than any solution with a matrix (unless the graph contains near the maximum amount of edges).
 * It also has reasonably **low runtime** (the runtime is mostly dependent on the logic of the searchtree anyway).
 * Also, we do **less erros**, because we don't have to manage any indexes of a list if we use a set.